JoMoPay - Mobile Payment Service

 National Switching for Mobile Payment

-Jordan Mobile Payment (JoMoPay) system is an electronic system for payments and financial services that are offered through mobile wallets.
+Jordan Mobile Payment (JoMoPay) system is an electronic system, operated by JoPACC, for payments and financial services that are offered through mobile wallets.
 Banks, companies, and beneficiaries of the service are registered in the system for the purpose of exchanging financial transactions.
-Through this system, the net clearing position is worked out and debited to the accounts of banks by the use of Real Time Gross Settlement system (RTGS).
+Through this system, the net clearing position is worked out and debited to the accounts of banks by the use of Real-Time Gross Settlement system (RTGS).

 JoMoPay hugely benefits population segments who are financially-excluded because of their geographical location and the lack of availability of banking networks in their areas or because of the limitation of low funds (low income), which hinders them from opening and sustaining accounts in banks.